 Winning a NASCAR championship does obviously require you to win races and be a skilled driver, but it puts less of a focus on your overall season performance and more of a focus on how well you perform in the last races of the playoffs.
 This doesn’t necessarily take anything away from the excitement of NASCAR, but it is a major difference between it and F1.

 Finally, there are some big differences between the rules and regulations of NASCAR and Formula 1.
-As we touched on before, there is not technically to be any contact between drivers in each sport, although NASCAR drivers can get away with a lot more than F1 drivers.
+As we touched on before, there is not technically supposed to be any contact between drivers in each sport, although NASCAR drivers can get away with a lot more than F1 drivers.
 This is partly due to the fact that the cars can withstand more of a hit than F1 cars.

 Rolling vs Standing Start

-Although this difference could fall into the racing section of this article, it technically involves and implies some of the differences in the rules too.
 NASCAR races start using what is known as a rolling start, meaning the cars go around the track in their grid order, and then when the race starts the cars are already moving.

 The Penalty System